cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 ## Decision

-- Use the version and the sequenced integer ID as a node key like `bigendian(version) | byte array(path)` format.
+- Use the version and the path as a node key like `bigendian(version) | byte array(path)` format.
 Here the `path` is a binary expression of the path from the root to the current node.
 	```
 	`10101` : (right, left, right, left, right) -> [0x15]
 	```